itshosein/typescript-codewar-challenges/README.md

 where A, B, C, W are the categories, 20 is the sum of the unique book of category A, 114 the sum corresponding to "BKWRK" and "BTSQZ", 50 corresponding to "CDXEF" and 0 to category 'W' since there are no code beginning with W.

 If L or M are empty return string is "" (Clojure and Racket should return an empty array/list instead).

+8. **integer to Roman Numeral**

+Create a function taking a positive integer as its parameter and returning a string containing the Roman Numeral representation of that integer.

+Modern Roman numerals are written by expressing each digit separately starting with the left most digit and skipping any digit with a value of zero.
+In Roman numerals 1990 is rendered: 1000=M, 900=CM, 90=XC; resulting in MCMXC.
+2008 is written as 2000=MM, 8=VIII; or MMVIII.
+1666 uses each Roman symbol in descending order: MDCLXVI.

+Example:

+solution(1000); // should return 'M'
+Help:

+Symbol    Value
+I          1
+V          5
+X          10
+L          50
+C          100
+D          500
+M          1,000

 ### Built With